leewujung/beampattern_processing/README.md

   sig       1000002x34            264000528  double
 ```

-#### Animal position (folder: bat_pos) ####
+#### Animal position (folder: bat_pos)
 Animal positions are MAT files containing [x,y,z] positions of markers mounted on the animal's head or just the bat's rough position.
-It should look something this when loaded into Matlab:
+The position of each marker should be stored in different cells.
+For data set in which there are 3 markers (explained below), the structure should look like this when loaded into Matlab:
 ```
   Name            Size            Bytes  Class     Attributes